 If a paramagnetic liquid is placed in a watch glass placed on two pieces which are sufficiently apart, then liquid accumulates at the sides and shows depression in the middle because the field is strongest at the poles.

 - The magnetization of paramagnetic substances is inversely proportional to absolute temperature.
 It means that if we increase the temperature, paramagnetic substances start losing their magnetic power.

-- On lowering the temperature a stage comes when 100℅ atomic dipoles align with the external magnetic field this state is called a saturation state after this curie’s law is invalid.
+- On lowering the temperature, a stage comes when 100℅ atomic dipoles align with the external magnetic field; this state is called a saturation state, and after this, Curie’s law is invalid.

 Also Read: Diamagnetic Materials

 Paramagnetic Materials Examples

 At this point, we have learnt that materials that show paramagnetism are paramagnetic.
 Nonetheless, true paramagnets are those materials that show magnetic susceptibility with respect to the Curie law.
 They also show paramagnetism regardless of the temperature range.
 Some examples of paramagnetic materials include iron oxide, oxygen, magnesium, molybdenum, titanium, lithium, aluminium, transition metal complexes, etc.

 Superparamagnets are the elements that not only show a net paramagnetic response but also tend to exhibit strong ferromagnetic or ferrimagnetic ordering mostly at a microscopic level.
 These materials also follow Curie’s law and have very large Curie constants.
 Ferrofluids are superparamagnets.